kfractal/envytools/rnndb/normalize/README.md

     "reg8: NV_MMIO::PROM 0x00610000"
     [...]

+If someone adds a reference to an element or attribute this tool isn't expecting a warning will be issued.
+Likewise any xml files found at the root dir of rnndb which *aren't* used by the hierarchy at root.xml will also be warned of.

+The XML schema found in rules-ng.xsd is fairly up to date, but there are still problems which preclude its rigorous use.
+But, there *is* code in the tool to enable schema validation.
+At some point it'd be nice to turn that on unconditionally...

-The next step is to take this code base and bring it up at run time with the tool which I used to generate the nvgpu->nouveau headers.
+The next large step here is to take this code base and bring it up at run-time alongside the tool which I used to generate the nvgpu->nouveau headers.
 I'm working on that now...

 The name chosen here, 'normalize' is only for lack of a better phrase.  :/